Quarky123/aws-lesson-2/Capstone Project/part_03/readme.md

 We will use your progress report as a leaping off point for a deep 1:1 with a member of the instructional staff.
 The best use of your time is to really flesh out this document so that your remaining time here can be most productive.

-Submit this document no later than *15 July 2020 9:30AM*.
+Submit this document no later than *4 Feb 2021 9:30AM*.

 ## Necessary Deliverables / Submission

-- Your progress report (touching on the points above) submitted no later than *22 Ocotber 2020 9:30AM* on [this form](https://forms.gle/2pH2WheV4bWWRLt38).
+- Your progress report (touching on the points above) submitted no later than *4 Feb 2021 9:30AM* on [this form](https://forms.gle/nzX7LQt8EpscLuc58).